 Flank steak is a lean, flavorful, inexpensive cut that feeds a crowd in a hurry.
 Learn how to cook it right, and it’ll be juicy perfection every time!

-Flank steak is definitely one of my favorite cuts because, like skirt steak—another favorite—it’s easy and inexpensive.
+Flank steak is definitely one of my favorite cuts of beef because, like skirt steak—another favorite—it’s easy and inexpensive.
 Better still, it’s jam-packed with big beefy flavor.

 What Is Flank Steak?

-Flank steak, sometimes referred to as a bavette, comes from along the abdominal area of the animal, near where the skirt steak comes from.
+It comes from along the abdominal area of the animal, near where the skirt steak comes from.
 Like skirt steak, it’s rectangular shaped and not very thick.
 But flank steak is a wider at about 8 to 10 inches and little thicker at about 1 inch.
+They tend to weigh 1 and a half to 3 pounds.

 Also like skirt steak, flank steak has a visible grain running through it.
 But while a skirt steak’s grain runs width-wise, a flank’s runs lengthwise.
 The grain looks like stripes of muscle running down the meat, and it comes into play a little later, when it’s time to slice your steak.